Orange Oil

 for Hypertension!

-This citric essential oil was shown to temporarily lower blood pressure just by sniffing the peel.
+Do you like the invigorating smell of oranges?
+Then consider adding orange oil to your collection.
+This citric aromatherapy oil was shown to temporarily lower blood pressure just by sniffing the peel.

 The best quality oil is said to be the cold pressed sort because the quality of steam distilled oil is inferior.